 Kia ora,

-I am Daniel Perese (He/Him), a second-year journalism student from the New Zealand Broadcasting School at Ara Institute of Canterbury.
+My name is Daniel Perese (He/Him).
+I am a second-year journalism student at the New Zealand Broadcasting School in Christchurch.

-My story telling passion lies within the community itself.
-To tell a happy story about a cafe opening at midnight or to tell a social issue about a smell that is affecting a whole city, that is where I find my journalistic passion.
+My passion in journalism is primarily focused on stories from the wider community.
+To date my favourite experiences as a student journalist has included: sharing a happy story about a cafe opening at midnight and also spreading information regarding a social issue about a smell that is affecting a whole city.

 Email: daniel.perese@metronews.co.nz